 Estimated value: $10,000 - $100,000*

-Although mining in Castorín began in 2013, coins were not discovered until 2016.
-Other artifacts found included Chinese ceramics and coins, obtained through trade with China.
-As for Roman and Ottoman coins, archaeologists are confused about how it ended up at Casturin Castle in southern Japan.
+Excavations at Katsuren began in 2013, but the coins were not found until 2016.
+Other items included Chinese ceramics and coins brought through trade with China.
+As for the Roman and Ottoman coins, archaeologists remain puzzled about how they ended up at Katsuren Castle.

 Location: Alamogordo, New Mexico